tillsc/GVExport/README.md

 Webtrees
 --------

 [Webtrees](https://webtrees.net/) is an online collaborative genealogy application.
-This can be hosted on your own server.
+This can be hosted on your own server by following the [Install instructions](https://webtrees.net/install/).
 If you are familiar with Docker, you might like to install Webtrees using [this unofficial docker image](https://hub.docker.com/r/nathanvaughn/webtrees).

 Installation
 ------------